ddev/ddev/docs/content/users/install/docker-installation.md

     !!!warning "Colima can only work in your home directory unless you do further configuration" By default, Colima only mounts your home directory, so it’s easiest to use it in a subdirectory there.
 See the `~/.colima/default/colima.yaml` for more information, or notes in [colima.yaml](https://github.com/abiosoft/colima/blob/fc948f8f055600986f87e29e3e632daf56ac8774/embedded/defaults/colima.yaml#L130-L143).

+    ### Lima

+    [Lima](https://github.com/lima-vm/lima) is a free and open-source project supported by the [Cloud Native Computing Foundation](https://cncf.io/).

+    1. Install Lima with `brew install lima`.
+    2. Install the `docker` client if you don't already have it with `brew install docker`.
+    3. Create a default Lima setup with 4 CPUs, 6GB memory, 100GB storage, and Cloudflare DNS, adjusting as needed:
+    ```
+    limactl create --vm-type=vz --mount-type=virtiofs --mount-writable --memory=6 --cpus=4 --disk=100 template://docker
+    docker context create lima-default --docker "host=unix://$HOME/.lima/default/sock/docker.sock"
+    docker context use lima-default
+    ```
+    After the initial run above, you can use `limactl start`.
+Run `limactl list` to see configured setup.

+    When your computer restarts, you’ll need to `limactl start` again.

+    !!!warning "Docker contexts let the Docker client point at the right Docker server" The Docker provider you're using is selected with `docker context`.
+You can see the available contexts with `docker context ls` and the currently selected one with `docker context show`.
+With the setup above you'll want `docker context use lima-default`.

+    !!!warning "Lima only mounts filesystems in your home directory unless you do further configuration" The default configuration shown here can mount only subdirectories of your home directory.
+If your project is not in your home directory, you must add additional mounts, as described in [mounts example](https://github.com/lima-vm/lima/blob/a98743ee8d47b935cc94bf30f073d22bc0d97b5a/examples/docker.yaml#L25-L28).

     ### Docker Desktop for Mac